matteoventali/EzParking/booklets/scrum/sprints.md

 **Involved user stories:**

-- Notification of new booking request (#38)
+- Notification of new booking request (#40)

-- Sending booking confirmation emails to drivers (#20)
+- Booking confirmation emails to drivers (#21)

-- Providing resident contact details after a confirmed booking (#20, #27)
+- Providing resident contact details after a confirmed booking (#21, #28)

-- Notification of rejected booking request (#21)
+- Notification of rejected booking request (#22)

-- Notification of cancelled booking request (#39)
+- Notification of cancelled booking request (#41)

+- Notification for near parking spot available (#16)

 - Confirmation of sign up  (#5)

+- Notify users if their account has been disabled/enabled (#12)

+- Notification when receiving a review and rating from other users (#31)

 **Dependencies:** User sessions must be available and functional (_Sprint 2_), Parking spots must be searchable, bookable and residents must be able to accept the reservation's requests ( _Sprint 3_, _Sprint 4_, _Sprint 5_).